 Magnetic Resonance Angiography (MRA)

-This test takes detailed images of brain tissue.
-However, unlike an MRA, it does not use contrast.
+This test takes detailed images of brain tissue without using

-What Are the Complications Associated With Carotid Artery Disease?
+Are the Complications Associated with Carotid Artery Disease?

 There are several ways that CAD can cause a stroke:

-- blood clots can form in the carotid artery, blocking blood flow
+- Blood clots can form in your carotid artery,

-- blood clots can break off from inside the artery and block a smaller artery in the brain
+- Blood clots can break off from inside your

-If you are diagnosed before you have a stroke, doctors will suggest that you make preventative lifestyle changes.
+doctor will suggest you make preventive lifestyle changes.
 These include:

 - exercising regularly